iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Hard Deprecations

-Some of already `@deprecated` APIs are now being hard-deprecated by adding a `DEPRECATED_` prefix to increase consumers' awareness about future removal of the APIs:
+Some of already `@deprecated` APIs are now being hard-deprecated by adding a `DEPRECATED_` prefix to increase awareness about future removal of the APIs:

 - `AllInstanceNodesSpecification` to `DEPRECATED_AllInstanceNodesSpecification`.
 Recommended replacement - `InstanceNodesOfSpecificClassesSpecification`.
 - `AllRelatedInstanceNodesSpecification` to `DEPRECATED_AllRelatedInstanceNodesSpecification`.
 Recommended replacement - `RelatedInstanceNodesSpecification`.